 You do not normally have to pay while living in Student halls.

 If you study part-time, your student status will not exempt you and you could be liable to pay Council Tax.
-Remember you cannot study part-time course while on a Tier 4 visa.

 If you study full–time and rent private accommodation and your tenancy starts before your course begins, you will be liable to pay the Council Tax from the date your tenancy begins up until the start your full-time degree level course.
 This includes any time spent attending the pre-sessional English Language course as this is a short course and does not exempt you from paying.
 From the start of your full-time degree level course onwards, you should be exempt from paying because you are a full-time student but once your course ends, you become liable to pay the Council Tax again.